at-manos/flipper-swdocs/docs/your-first-program/intro.md

 - Drawing to the screen
 - Enabling and compiling custom applications

+## Requirements

+- A Flipper Zero
+- Basic knowledge of C or something close.
+- An IDE (I use VSCode)
 ## Acknowledgements

 This beginner tutorial was modelled largely off of [DroomOne](https://www.github.com/DroomOne)'s plugin tutorial, which is how I started to learn.